arthurlogilab/openstack-automation/README.md

 	}
     }
 </pre>
-For each node "venus", "mercury" etc you specify the physical_networks, the start and end vlan id in that physnet, the bridge that is connected to the physnet and the interface that should be present in the brdige.
+For each node "venus", "mercury" etc you specify the physical_networks, the start and end vlan id in that physnet, the bridge that is connected to the physnet and the interface that should be present in the bridge.
 For flat network do not provide any start and end vlan.

 OVS GRE mode networking